StephanHCB/go-mailer-service/README.md

 - many many excellent libraries and examples, you will find links in the article below
 - ... and finally, [Spring Boot](https://spring.io/projects/spring-boot) and
   [Spring Cloud](https://spring.io/projects/spring-cloud).

+I would also like to thank several individual contributors who have contacted me with suggestions and improvements.

 ## Overview